Amputation: A common surgery in Pakistan

 Physicians try to resolve the clot with medication and minimally invasive techniques, but if the damage is severe, the patients have to undergo amputation.

-Extremely cold temperatures can produce frostbites.
+Extremely cold temperatures can produce frostbite.
 Tissues of the body that are not covered experience protein, lipid, and electrolyte disruption which ultimately cause necrosis.
 The affected area turns black and the blood supply gets blocked.
 Mild to moderate frostbites can resolve with medications but severe frostbites need an amputation.

 Neuromas are essentially tumors also known as pinched nerves.
 They usually originate between the third and fourth toes and bring a great deal of pain, burning sensation, and numbness to the area.
 To eliminate the chronic pain, the surgeon may have to amputate the entire area.